aminkhani/DSA/README.md

 - **Data Structure** is a **storage** that is used to **store** and **organize data**.
 It is a way of **arranging data** on a computer so that it can be **accessed** and **updated efficiently**.
 <br>

 - **Data Structure** is not only used for organizing the data.
 It is also used for **processing**, **retrieving**, and **storing data**.
 There are different basic and advanced types of data structures that are used in almost every program or software system that has been developed.
-So we must have good knowledge about data structures
+So we must have good knowledge about data structures.
 <br>

 - The choice of a **good data structure** makes it possible to perform a variety of critical operations effectively.
 An **efficient data structure** also uses **minimum memory space and execution time** to process the structure.